 With fishing terms like inshore, nearshore, offshore, deep sea, big game fishing and more, it can be tough to get a grip on what’s what.
 If you’re new to charter fishing in Hilton Head, or anywhere else for that matter, you may be curious to know the differences between inshore and nearshore fishing before booking your fishing trip.
 Although different, both have their merits & both make for a great day of low country fishing.

-At TailHunter, we define the main difference between the two based on how far you’re fishing from shore.
-Anglers agree that 30 meters of water is the accepted line-in-the-sand acting as the border between the two.
+We define the main difference between the two based on how far you’re fishing from shore.
+Anglers agree that 30 feet of water is the accepted line-in-the-sand acting as the border between the two.
 Here’s a breakdown of some of the other differences between inshore and offshore fishing:

 Inshore fishing details:

-- Within a few miles of shore, or in water less than 30 meters deep.
+- Within a few miles of shore, or in water less than 30 feet deep.

 - Light tackle, more casting and use of live and dead bait.

 - Less equipment needed, less reliant on a graph for locating fish.

 - More consistent year-round fishing through seasonal climate changes.